casper-network/docs-redux/docs/concepts/about.md

 ## Disclaimer

-Read the [Legal Disclaimer](../disclaimer.md) regarding this CasperLabs Tech Spec (this "Whitepaper").
+Read the [Legal Disclaimer](../disclaimer.md) regarding this documentation.
+Use of this documentation and the Casper network is subject to this disclaimer.